metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

 - `metadata` (Attributes) Standard objects metadata.
-This is a curated version for use with Couchbase resource templates. (see [below for nested schema](#nestedatt--spec--servers--pod--metadata))
+This is a curated version for use with Couchbaseresource templates. (see [below for nested schema](#nestedatt--spec--servers--pod--metadata))
 - `spec` (Attributes) PodSpec is a description of a pod. (see [below for nested schema](#nestedatt--spec--servers--pod--spec))

 <a id="nestedatt--spec--servers--pod--metadata"></a>